Tricertops/KeepLayout/README.md

 Array methods usually call the same selector on contained views and return group of returned attributes.
 See `NSArray+KeepLayout.m` for details.

+Animation delay is implemented as real execution delay, not just delay for animating the changes.
+This differs from `UIView` block animations.
+This allows you to setup animations in the same update cycle as your initial layout.
+See `UIView+KeepLayout.m` for details.

 ---